MichiTheGenius/YoutubeToMP3/README.md

 3. run the requirements.sh script in order to install all dependencies needed (You can look into it to check if you are ok with the things that will be installed)

-	i. if you are on a debian linux system run:
+	- if you are on a debian linux system run:
 	```sh
 	reqs/requirements_deb.sh
 	```

-	ii. if you are on an arch linux system run:
+	- if you are on an arch linux system run:
 	```sh
 	reqs/requirements_arch.sh
 	```

 4. (optional) if it does not work try making it executable with the command:

-    i. if you are on a debian linux system run:
+    - if you are on a debian linux system run:
 	```sh
 	chmod +x reqs/requirements_deb.sh
 	```

-	ii. if you are on an arch linux system run:
+	- if you are on an arch linux system run:
 	```sh
 	chmod +x reqs/requirements_arch.sh
 	```